The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) - World Arbitration Reporter, Second Edition

 I. INTRODUCTION

 Like other mega-regional international investment agreements (IIA), the CPTPP attempts to balance a number of competing interests and objectives.
 These include the development of regulatory coherence, safeguarding investor protection and the unifying of dispute settlement mechanisms.
-Unlike other IIAs however, the CPTPP seeks to achieve this within a group of diverse states comprised of vastly different economies, cultures and development levels.
+Unlike other IIAs, the CPTPP seeks to achieve this within a group of diverse states comprised of vastly different economies, cultures and development levels.
 In the past, investment treaties have been either regional in scope, for example with the North American Free Trade Agreement (NAFTA), or focused on specific sectors, such as the Energy Charter Treaty (ECT).
-The CPTPP however retains coverage over a wide range of sectors.
-Like the TPP, the CPTPP is progressive in that it extends beyond the removal of barriers to trade and investment, but also to the setting of binding commitments (labor and environment) and standards (digital trade and e-commerce), uniform obligations and regulations of specific sectors (financial services) and industries (supply chains, goods certification, rules of origin).
-The CPTPP is also comprehensive in that it sets provisions across the life of an investment, from the acquisition stage to disposition.
-In terms of economic reach, the CPTPP’s current 11 Pacific Rim members is estimated to cover 500 million people and account for a combined GDP of $US10.6 trillion, around 14% of total global trade.